molily/molily.de/_posts/2017-11-25-robust-javascript.md

 For numbers and strings though, it’s complicated.
 Numbers are truthy *except for* zeros and NaN.
 Strings are truthy except for empty strings.

 This ECMAScript design decision is controversial.
-On the one hand, it’s a source of errors, since some programmers expect that all numbers and all strings are truthy.
+On the one hand, it’s a source of errors, since some developers expect that all numbers and all strings are truthy.
 On the other hand, it allows to write simple value checks like `if (value) {…}` for non-empty strings and usable non-zero numbers.

 Usually, a value check aims to distinguish *usable* and *valid* values from *unusable* and *invalid* values.
 In most cases, truthy values are usable and falsy values are usable.
 But keep in mind the exceptions for numbers and strings.